 Brook trout thrive in cool, crystal-clear streams.
 That’s why they’re regarded as key indicators of good water quality in the creeks and rivers that feed the Chesapeake Bay.
-This summer, in Virginia's Shenandoah Valley, a NFWF-supported project is helping to bring the fish back to a once-legendary trout steam.
+In Virginia's Shenandoah Valley, a NFWF-supported project is helping to bring the fish back to a once-legendary trout steam.

 Before its decline, Mossy Creek near Mt.
 Solon boasted 20-inch native brook trout.
 But over the years, the banks of the stream became severely eroded, the legacy of an old dam abandoned decades ago.
 Tons of sediment found its way into the water each year, smothering the gravel streambed where trout spawned.
 Along the shore, the shrubs and vegetation that once kept the water shaded and cold vanished.